Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Limitations

 \section{Limitations}

 Our work has explored the utilization of MLLMs for VFND, however, there are also some limitations Firstly, Fake news instances of the same type may exhibit similar deceptive characteristics, as the nature of the facts they aim to obscure is comparable.
 This aspect, however, remains underexplored in our current work.
-Secondly, While we have made every effort to maintain a balanced distribution of news video types within the dataset, there remains room for improvement. type balance should be incorporated as a key evaluation metric for dataset construction in the future works.
+Secondly, the application of external knowledge requires careful verification of its authenticity, which typically necessitates cross-validation from multiple sources.
+Further exploration of these approaches remains necessary.